 }

 When the request arrives, the governance layer retrieves the specified guidelines, selects the relevant sections based on the task context (using SmartGuidelines routing), and injects them into the model's context.
-The developer never sees the injected text.
-They reference guidelines by ID and the system handles delivery.
+The developer references guidelines by ID.
+The system handles delivery.

 Single source of truth.
 Update a guideline once.
 Every API call that references it picks up the change.
 No redeployment, no prompt engineering across fifty endpoints, no coordination between teams.

 Session-aware deduplication.
 Within a session (a series of related requests sharing a session ID), the governance layer tracks which guidelines have already been delivered.
-Step 3 of a five-step workflow doesn't re-inject the same brand voice guidelines that were delivered in step 1.
-This is progressive context delivery: each step gets only the governance content that's new or newly relevant.
+Step 3 of a five-step workflow doesn't re-inject the brand voice guidelines that were delivered in step 1.
+Each step gets only the governance content that's new or newly relevant.

 The governance layer knows what the model has already seen and doesn't repeat itself.
-This alone reduces token usage by 50% in multi-step workflows.Scoped access.
-Different teams, different products, and different use cases can reference different guideline sets.
+This alone reduces token usage by 50% in multi-step workflows.Scoped composition.
 The sales team's outreach pipeline references brand-voice and outreach-compliance.
 The support team's ticket responder references brand-voice and support-escalation-rules.
 The brand voice is shared.
 The domain-specific rules are scoped.
 No duplication, no divergence.

 This is a distinction worth making explicit.
-Content filters (the kind that reject responses containing certain keywords or topics) are post-hoc.
-They run after the model generates output and decide whether to block it.
+Content filters are post-hoc: they run after the model generates output and decide whether to block it.

 The difference matters in practice.
-A filtered model that's told "don't mention competitors" might write an awkward response that dances around the topic.
-A governed model that has the actual competitive positioning guidelines in context will handle the topic correctly, because it knows what to say instead of what not to say.
+A filtered model told "don't mention competitors" writes an awkward response that dances around the topic.
+A governed model with the actual competitive positioning guidelines in context handles the topic correctly, because it knows what to say, not just what to avoid.

 const result = await personize.responses.create({